 - Faction Paradox has a couple of examples.
 The Book of the War is a universe bible framed as an in-universe encyclopedia of the first fifty years of the titular Second War in Heaven, and thus a good reference point for the 'default' status quo of the setting, but the series' creator has also released a more straightforward essay on the setting intended as a set of reference points for other writers.

-- Bionicle famously had one, and it was a recurring entity in on-line discussions.
-It was, essentially, an overview on the basic stories and characters of any given year.
-The written fiction never quite deviated from it, but built upon it considerably, severally expanding it.
-Also was rather hastily updated with new infos, which meant that several external story sources (like LEGO set catalogs) came with strongly outdated, incorrect facts.
+- BIONICLE famously had a massive one, and it was a recurring entity in on-line discussions.
+It was essentially a detailed overview on the basic stories and characters, powers, items, etc. of any given year.
+It was in fact so detailed that the written fiction had to ignore many of its facts out of sheer necessity, but it also severally expanded upon it with new info.
+Due to these hasty updates, several external story sources (like LEGO set catalogs) came with strongly outdated, incorrect facts.

 - There is also a Doom bible, made by Tom Hall.
 This version was scrapped, however.
 To famously quote John Carmack: "Story in a game is like a story in a porn movie.
 It's expected to be there, but it's not that important."

 - The Fallout series has it's own bible, available here among other places.

 - Bungie Studios, developers of Halo, have a "Halo Story Bible" which contains all the facts, design elements, and history of the Halo universe.

 - Several versions of the Sonic the Hedgehog Bible have been leaked online.
 The Sonic Bible was written by the American localization team, who had nothing to base it on other than a prototype of the game itself.
 Considering games back then just dropped you in on the action with only the faintest outline of a plot, the bible ends up being quite humorous to anyone who is familiar with the character today.